 For your information our financial planning division, namely StewartBrown Advisory Pty Limited, offers clients comprehensive advice on Self Managed Superannuation Funds, financial and retirement planning, and estate planning matters generally.
-Amanda Lee is the Director in charge of this division and is very experienced in providing appropriate and sound financial advice to clients.
-Amanda is now assisting many of our clients, however, if you have not met Amanda yet we invite you to contact us to arrange a complimentary meeting to discuss your situation and how Amanda and her team can assist you in achieving your financial goals in a tax effective manner.
+Amanda Lee and Peggy Liang are the Directors in charge of this division and are very experienced in providing appropriate and sound financial advice to clients.

+If you have not met Amanda or Peggy yet we invite you to contact us to arrange a complimentary meeting to discuss your situation and how they and their team can assist you in achieving your financial goals in a tax effective manner.